â–ş Listen Live

 “It’s very uniquely calibrated.
 The Troy ounce scale revolutionized the metallurgy business and the sale of critical minerals and precious metals to a very precise weight.
 So it’s a valuable scale and it’s an interesting piece of our industrial heritage.”

-While Trail’s smelter primarily refines lead and zinc, Benson-Lord the first gold bar in Canada was poured there in August 1897.
+While Trail’s smelter primarily refines lead and zinc, Benson-Lord noted the first gold bar in Canada was poured there in August 1897.

-The scale is expected to be displayed go on display at the end of the year, as the area of the museum that features early industrial history is expanded and another wall case is added.
+The scale is expected to go on display at the end of the year, as the area of the museum that features early industrial history is expanded and another wall case is added.

 Benson-Lord said Teck has also allowed her access to the former cafeteria where old patters, products, and molds are stored.